Burning Man: Electronic music

 Camps focusing on electronic music, often played by live DJs, began to appear in 1992, an influence of the rave culture of the San Francisco area.
 Terbo Ted was identified as the first ever DJ in Burning Man history, opening with a Jean Michel Jarre song played off a vinyl record.
 DJs typically occupied an area on the outskirts of the Playa nicknamed the "Techno Ghetto".
 In later years, certain spokes of the main camp were designated for "sound camps", with limits on volume and speaker positioning, angled away from the center of Black Rock City.

 To work around the rules, mutant vehicles with live DJs and large sound systems began to appear as well.
 A number of major electronic music camps have been well-known returnees at Burning Man, including Opulent Temple and Robot Heart.
 Major producers and DJs representing various eras and genres have performed at Burning Man, however DJ events or "lineups" are discouraged from being publicized in the spirit of decommodification and immediacy.

 In recent years, concerns began to surface among attendees that a growing number of "mainstream" electronic dance music acts had begun to appear.
 In 2015, organizers established a new area known as the "Deep Playa Music Zone" to serve as a new host for art cars featuring live DJs.
+Many big-name DJs have played sets over the years, including Carl Cox, Tycho, Lee Burridge, Skrillex, Above & Beyond, Black Coffee, Solomun, Sven Väth, David Morales, Richie Hawtin, Michel von Tell, Paul Oakenfold, Guy Gerber, Bonobo, Bedouin, Slander, and Thievery Corporation.